afroDC/old_work/Gluu/Gluubernetes/README.md

 kubectl create -f https://raw.githubusercontent.com/afroDC/Dev/master/Gluu/Gluubernetes/StatefulSets/consul.yaml
 ```

-Once that's up, launch `config-init` to load the configuration for Gluu Server into Consul:
+Once that's up, launch `config-init` to load the configuration for Gluu Server into Consul.
+This should only be run once ever and you should dump the `config.json` from consul with the `dump` option:

 ```
 kubectl create -f https://raw.githubusercontent.com/afroDC/Dev/master/Gluu/Gluubernetes/Jobs/config-init.yaml